Don’t Stop Being Yourself to Make Someone Like You

 Don’t miss: 5 Traits of Assertive People

-The problems that arise when you start to be yourself
+The problems that arise when you start being yourself

-Everything goes smoothly until you start to be yourself.
-After all, the mask you wear can’t be kept on for long.
+Everything goes smoothly until you start being yourself.
+After all, the mask you’re wearing can’t stay on permanently.

 This is when conflicts arise.
 The connection between you and your partner has now changed.
 Now, you’re being assertive, but it’s too late.